The dual of Brown representability for some derived categories: The main results

-\begin{cor} If $\A$ is the category of quasi--coherent sheaves over a quasi--compact and separated scheme then $\Der\A\opp$ satisfies Brown representability.
-In particular if $\Prime^d_R$ is the projective $d$-space $d\in\N^*$, over an arbitrary commutative ring with one $R$ and $\A$ is the category of quasi--coherent sheaves over $\Prime^d_R$ then $\Der\A\opp$ satisfies Brown representability. \end{cor}
+\begin{cor} If $\A$ is the category of quasi--coherent sheaves over a quasi--compact and separated scheme then $\Der\A$ has small hom--sets and $\Der\A\opp$ satisfies Brown representability.
+In particular, if $\Prime^d_R$ is the projective $d$-space, $d\in\N^*$, over an arbitrary commutative ring with one $R$ and $\A$ is the category of quasi--coherent sheaves over $\Prime^d_R$, then $\Der\A$ has small hom--sets and $\Der\A\opp$ satisfies Brown representability. \end{cor}

-\begin{proof} The category of quasi--coherent sheaves is Grothendieck, hence $\Der\A$ satisfies (direct) Brown representability (see for example \cite[Theorem 5.8]{ALS}).
-Consequently $\Der\A$ has products, by \cite[Proposition 8.4.6]{N}.
+\begin{proof} The category of quasi--coherent sheaves is Grothendieck, hence $\Der\A$ satisfies Brown representability (see for example \cite[Theorem 5.8]{ALS}).
+Consequently, $\Der\A$ has products, by \cite[Proposition 8.4.6]{N}.
 Moreover, according to \cite[Remark 3.3]{HX}, the category of quasi--coherent sheaves over a quasi--compact, separated scheme is AB$4^*$-$n$, for some $n\in\N$.